UNBCTF/UNBCTF.github.io/docs/blog/posts/training/linux-basics/linux-basics.md

 #### grep

-The `grep` command performs pattern matching on input either from stdin or files. `grep` has a lot of functionality and could receive its own blog post, but here's some basic examples.
+The `grep` command performs pattern matching on input either from stdin or files. `grep` has a lot of functionality and could receive its own blog post, but here are some basic examples.

 Examples:
 - `grep some_text my_file`